 Once a person is in remission, they will still require follow-up visits with their doctor to monitor blood counts and their health condition.
 If a person gets worse or sees their disease come back, they can be retreated and enter another remission.

-A person’s chances of recovering from hairy cell leukemia depend on whether the disease responds to treatment, and on whether it does not progress or progresses so slowly that it does not require treatment.
+A person’s chances of recovering from hairy cell leukemia depend on whether the disease responds to treatment and their overall health status.